Where to Discuss?

 Sheet Result

-The result of the macro is similar with previous macro.
-But this time you have more control.
+The result of the macro is similar to the previous macro, but this time you have more control.

 3: Tab Colorizer